marilsoncampos/cmdwerk/README.md

 pipx install dist/cmdwerk-0.1.0.tar.gz
 ```

-You can get command help using this command.
+You can get the make command help using this command.

 ```console
 $ cmdw --help